Martin Sostre: Legacy

-Lorenzo Kom'boa Ervin attributes his initial interest in anarchism to Sostre.
+Black anarchist writer and activist Lorenzo Kom'boa Ervin attributes his initial interest in anarchism to Sostre.

-In 1974 Pacific Street Films debuted a documentary film on Sostre called Frame-up!
-The Imprisonment of Martin Sostre.
-It detailed Sostre's case with extensive interviews from prison.
+In 1974, Pacific Street Films debuted a short documentary film on Sostre called Frame-up!
+The Imprisonment of Martin Sostre detailing Sostre's case with in-prison interviews.

+In 2012, activist Mariame Kaba lamented the lack of biographies on Sostre.

-In November 2017, the Frank E. Merriweather Jr. Library hosted To and From 1967: A Rebellion with Martin Sostre, an event commemorating the 50th anniversary of the Black rebellion on Buffalo's eastside.
-The event included an installation created by local eastside artist called Reviving Sostre.
-The installation consisted of three bookshelves painted by the artists and placed in the lobby of the Merriweather Library, which was built on the same location one of Sostre's bookstore used to stand.
+In November 2017, the Frank E. Merriweather Jr. Library hosted To and From 1967: A Rebellion with Martin Sostre, an event commemorating the 50th anniversary of the Black rebellion on Buffalo's East side.
+The event included an installation created by a local eastside artist called Reviving Sostre.
+The installation consisted of three bookshelves painted by the artists and placed in the lobby of the Merriweather Library, which was built on the same location one of Sostre's bookstores used to stand.

-Mariam Kaba has recently published a valuable appreciation of Martin Sostre.
+In 2019, four years after his death, the New York Times published an obituary of Sostre in their "Overlooked No More" series, "obituaries about remarkable people whose deaths ... went unreported in The Times" and intended to include people from marginalized backgrounds whose profiles had not been included.

+The Martin Sostre Institute maintains a website that includes an archive of Sostre's writings, photos and films about Sostre, and information about court cases in which he was involved.
+In March 2023, the Institute co-hosted a birthday centennial celebration for Sostre alongside the New York Public Library's Jail & Prison Services team, the NYPL's Harry Belafonte Library, and the Schomburg Center for Research in Black Culture.

+Campaign to vacate conviction

+Sostre, and his co-defendant Geraldine Robinson, are currently the subjects of campaign to have their convictions (each by all-white juries) following the 1967 sting operation, "reviewed and vacated."